 Looking for something new to throw on the grill?
 Try grilled wahoo or cod with a zesty romesco sauce.

 Are you a Top Chef fan?
 Do you remember Fabio Viviani, Season 5’s fan favorite?
-The recipe below as well as others featured by the Virtual Potluck bloggers this week were created by Chef Fabio.
+The recipe below was created by Chef Fabio.

 Cod vs. Wahoo